benjacksondev/abyss/_posts/2025-04-25-how-character-decoding-works-kinda.md

 I read in the file contents, `Hello World!` (all ASCII characters), access the map with each byte, writing them to stdout along the way; voila, it works.

-Then, I wanted to extend this into a UTF-8 implementation and implement multibytes, which would handle multibytes.
+Then, I wanted to extend this into a UTF-8 implementation which would handle multibytes.

 How UTF-8 works.